Basis, Pathway, and Resultant Viewpoints

 A Tantric Master's Being Inseparable from a Buddha Versus a Tantric Master's Having Attained Enlightenment

-Wonpo Sherab-jungnay explained that without the conscious experience of understanding the inseparability of their tantric masters as ordinary humans and as Buddha-figures, disciples do not actually receive an empowerment.
+Wonpo Sherab Jungne explained that without the conscious experience of understanding the inseparability of their tantric masters as ordinary humans and as Buddha-figures, disciples do not actually receive an empowerment.
 The understanding need not be deep or profound, but must occur at least on an intellectual level during the ritual.
-The Drigung Kagyu master also stated, however, that tantric masters do not need to have attained enlightenment in order to be qualified to confer an empowerment.
+The Drikung Kagyu master also stated, however, that tantric masters do not need to have attained enlightenment in order to be qualified to confer an empowerment.
 None of the lists of qualifications for highest tantra masters includes that they must actually be enlightened.
 Thus, seeing one's external tantric master as inseparable from a Buddha does not necessarily mean that the mentor has attained enlightenment.

-Wonpo Sherab-jungnay explained three levels of qualifications for conferring a highest tantra empowerment.
+Wonpo Sherab Jungne explained three levels of qualifications for conferring a highest tantra empowerment.
 Best, of course, is if the tantric masters have actually reached the enlightened stage of Vajradhara.
 Second best is if they have attained stability in the generation stage practices and have achieved a non-conceptual level in the complete stage practice.
 Minimally, the masters need to have a thorough knowledge of the generation and complete stage practices and the ability to perform the ritual procedures without mistakes.

 During empowerments, tantric masters do not transfer insight or causal seeds to disciples the way one tosses a ball for a person to catch.
 The conscious experiences or insights that define the empowerment process arise dependently on the qualifications of both the tantric masters and the disciples, the procedures of the ritual – particularly the taking of vows – the ambiance that the ritual creates, and the inspiration that the disciples feel.

 Both the sutras and tantras say that disciples need to regard equally as Buddhas someone who taught them even one verse of Dharma and someone who taught them the entire spiritual path.
-Pabongka cited the Gelug meditation master Drubkang Geleg-gyatso, for example, as having been unable to gain any realization until he could see the pure appearance of the disrobed nun who taught him to read.
+Pabongka cited the Gelug meditation master Drubkang Geleg Gyatso, for example, as having been unable to gain any realization until he could see the pure appearance of the disrobed nun who taught him to read.
 Westerners frequently have difficulty with this example because they interpret it to mean that unless they see their kindergarten teachers as Buddhas, they will not make progress on the spiritual path.
 Many imagine that the instructions concerning their tantric masters during empowerments pertain to every teacher they have ever had.

 The traditional Tibetan and the modern Western educational systems, however, are extremely different.
 Tibetan children traditionally used prayers and Dharma texts to learn reading, not children's storybooks with sentences like "See Spot run.
 Run, Spot, run."
 Although seeing everyone as Buddhas, including one's kindergarten teacher, is helpful for realizing Buddha-nature, the instructions on building a disciple-mentor relationship pertain only to one's spiritual teachers.